davidezeji/cntf-custom-ueransim-docker-image/README.md

 This source code repository stores the configurations to create a custom UERANSIM docker image.
 This custom image includes scripts from Pupeteer (https://github.com/puppeteer/puppeteer), which enables the UERANSIM test-suite to perform unique tests on a 5g network.

 ## AWS - Elastic Container Registry (ECR)
-* In the event that the custom image(s) is not stored in an existing image repository, please create a new AWS ECR repository for them to be uploadeded & stored:
+* In the event that the custom image(s) is not stored in an existing image repository, please create a new AWS ECR repository for it to be uploaded & stored:
     * Step 1 - Create an ECR repository: https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html
     * Step 2 - In the ".gitlab-ci.yml" file, change line 5 to represent the repository registry URL for your AWS ECR repository